-V. ACADEMIC CLASS INFORMATION
+VIII.
+CLASS/CLASSROOM INFORMATION

-Textbooks and Required Course Materials:
+Textbooks and Required Course Materials

 Each nursing course has one or more required textbooks.
 The course materials contain pertinent information related to that course, including, but not limited to, course syllabus, course objectives, topical outline, method of instruction, class schedule, grade determination, clinical objectives, clinical evaluation form, student learning outcomes, and criteria for written assignments.
 Course materials will be available through the course management system.
 Textbooks and/or eBooks should be purchased prior to the first day of class as they are used in orientation to the course.
 The class instructor will review the course material information, and students will use it as a resource for the remainder of the semester.
-Students are encouraged to retain textbooks purchased for nursing courses to be used as references and in preparation for the NCLEX examination.
+Students are encouraged to retain textbooks purchased for nursing courses to be used as references and in preparation for the NCLEX.
 These books are also often listed as required or recommended texts in subsequent courses.
-Students entering the Nursing Program at Shelton State are encouraged to have a handheld device capable of running software used in their coursework and clinical experience throughout the curriculum.

-Achievement Tests:
+Achievement Tests